THE CARGO BOARD

 An important part of the project development is gaining the support and advice of other experienced professionals as we develop the exhibition to its full potential.
 These individuals will provide their specialist experience and expertise throughout the duration of the project.

-Clare joined Watershed in 2004 and is now CEO, working with industry, academic and creative partners from around the world to support talent and champion new ideas.
-Clare was Watershed’s Creative Director, Executive Producer of REAC, a Visiting Professor at University of the West of England.
-She is chair of Emma Rice's Wise Children, and on the boards of RSC and Theatre Bristol.
+Clare also works directly with industry, academic and creative partners from around the world to champion inclusion, support talent and develop new ideas.
+Clare is a Visiting Professor at University of the West of England.
+She is chair of Emma Rice's Wise Children, and a trustee of RSC and British Council.